-- There are lots of sample CV’s available online (this site has some good ones) but make sure yours is personal to you and not just a cut and paste.
+- There are lots of sample CV’s available online, but make sure yours is personal to you and not just a cut and paste.

 - Use the same font throughout your CV and make sure it looks clear – it can help to print it out so that you can check it’s easy to read.